intjelic/python-sfml/doc/source/api/network.rst

       .. note::

-         The recieved data's length may be different from the asked length.
+         The received data's length may be different from the asked length.

       :raise: :exc:`SocketDisconnected`, :exc:`SocketNotReady` or :exc:`SocketError`
       :param integer size: Maximum number of bytes that can be received